Decipher/textimage/README.txt

    <div> tag, and/or wrapping the entire output in an anchor tag.

     Variables:
-    - textimage - A fully processed Textimage object.
-If this variable is set, the theme function will use this object to render the image, and the variables style_name, effects, text, format, caching, node, source_image_file, target_uri will be ineffective.
+// @todo drop    - textimage - A fully processed Textimage object.
+If this variable is set,
+      the theme function will use this object to render the image, and the variables style_name, effects, text, format, caching, node, source_image_file, target_uri will be ineffective.
-    - style_name - the image style name.
-If specified, it will override any value passed in the 'effects' variable.
+// @todo drop    - style_name - the image style name.
+If specified, it will override any
+      value passed in the 'effects' variable.
-    - effects - an array of image style effects.
-Given a $style image style array, corresponds to the $style['effects'] key.
+// @todo drop    - effects - an array of image style effects.
+Given a $style image style
+      array, corresponds to the $style['effects'] key.
-    - text - an array of text strings, with unresolved tokens; each string of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
+// @todo drop    - text - an array of text strings, with unresolved tokens; each string
+      of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
-    - caching - if set to TRUE, the image will be cached for future accesses;
+// @todo drop    - caching - if set to TRUE, the image will be cached for future accesses;
       otherwise, the image will be stored in textimage_store and deleted on cron run.
-    - source_image_file - a file entity.
-It is used to identify the source image when the image derivative is created by Textimage and for resolving the tokens in the text effects.
+// @todo drop    - source_image_file - a file entity.
+It is used to identify the source
+      image when the image derivative is created by Textimage and for resolving the tokens in the text effects.
-    - target_uri - allows to specify the URI where the textimage file should be stored.
+// @todo drop    - target_uri - allows to specify the URI where the textimage file should be
+      stored.
 If specified, the automatic URI generation performed by Textimage is bypassed and caching disabled.
     - alt - the image alternate text.
 This text will be used by screen readers,